aspose-pdf/Aspose.PDF-Documentation/nodejs-cpp/overview/key-features/_index.md

 ---
-title: Key Features of Aspose.PDF for JavaScript
+title: Key Features of Aspose.PDF for Node.js
 linktitle: Key Features
 type: docs
 weight: 20
 url: /nodejs-cpp/key-features/
-description: Aspose.PDF for Node.jsvia C++ demonstrates its general features.
+description: Aspose.PDF for Node.js via C++ demonstrates its general features.
 This page describes the supported PDF versions, and all the manipulations we can do with text, images, pages, etc.
-lastmod: "2022-12-13"
+lastmod: "2023-11-13"
 sitemap:
     changefreq: "weekly"
     priority: 0.7